Water Supply and Rates

 January through October

-- a.
-A 3-tiered rate schedule will apply to water used from now through the end of the seven-month summer block reflected in the Exchange Contract, ending October 31:
+- A 3-tiered rate schedule will apply to all water used from January 1 through October 31:

 - Tier 1 – 0 – 3.20 acre-feet/gross acre – $13.00 /acre-foot

 - Tier 2 – 3.21 – 3.70 acre-feet/gross acre (CCID Well Water) – $40.00 /acre-foot

 - Tier 3 – Greater than 3.70 acre-feet/gross acre (Purchased Water) – $95.00 /acre-foot

 - The per-acre quantities above represent how much water will be available, if needed, but the amounts are not guaranteed.
 The actual amount of water available is subject to the Bureau’s ability to deliver water to us, and limitations in the Exchange Contract.

 - We generally have a good supply of water available in November and December, although availability may be limited depending on the need to perform winter maintenance and construction projects.
 Water available during this period will be sold on a first-come, first-served basis, at $13.00 per a.f.